-Amidst pandemic and political turmoil, a virtual law school lesson: How to fight for justice
+Amid pandemic and political turmoil, a virtual law school lesson: How to fight for justice

 Clearly, they touched a nerve: More than 300 upper-level students signed up for “Lawyers as Leaders,” the largest enrollment for a course in the history of Georgetown Law.

 “This is definitely a time where the ground is moving,” said Max Lesser, a 28-year-old student from New Jersey.
-“Everyone realizes that the old paradigms of politics and justice are kind of breaking … Lawyers have a real role to play in what path we take.”
+“Everyone realizes that the old paradigms of politics and justice are kind of breaking. … Lawyers have a real role to play in what path we take.”

 For the online course, students submit questions about assigned readings and then listen to a conversation between Georgetown Law Dean William M. Treanor and a faculty member.
 He asks them to talk about how to move forward to confront “the great issues of this terrible time.”

-“This is a time when we’re all grappling with so many crises,” and profound challenges and losses, he said.
+“This is a time when we’re all grappling with so many crises” and profound challenges and losses, he said.

 The conversations held each Sunday — now available to all on the school’s anniversary website — have been topical, even urgent.
-Students have heard from Lawrence Gostin about health care policy during the pandemic, such as vaccine distribution and whether the government should mandate mask-wearing and social distancing.
+Students have heard from Lawrence Gostin about health-care policy during the pandemic, such as vaccine distribution and whether the government should mandate mask-wearing and social distancing.

 Neal Katyal, who has argued more than 40 cases before the Supreme Court, spoke about the contested 2000 election, in which he was co-counsel to Democratic candidate Al Gore, and about electoral integrity this year.
 Randy Barnett, a libertarian and self-described contrarian, talked about the constitutionality of health policy, recent Supreme Court nominees and the importance of seeking out opposing viewpoints.
 And Rosa Brooks talked about her work examining whether norms will hold fast in the aftermath of this contentious election, or whether the country could face a constitutional crisis.